prashantig25/Perceptual_unc_aug_task_pupil/README.md

-This repository contains the code required to reproduce all of the analyses and figures from [Pupil-linked arousal encodes uncertainty-weightedprediction errors](https://doi.org/10.31234/osf.io/c6ujk).
+This repository contains the code required to reproduce all of the analyses and figures from [Pupil-linked arousal encodes uncertainty-weighted prediction errors](https://doi.org/10.31234/osf.io/c6ujk).

 # Where can I get the data from?